Research Visa Sponsorship Jobs in Washington

 Which visa types are most common for research roles in Washington?

-The H-1B is the most common visa for private-sector research positions, requiring a specialty occupation and employer sponsorship.
-Academic and nonprofit research institutions frequently use the J-1 Exchange Visitor visa for postdoctoral researchers.
+The H-1B visa is the most common visa for private-sector research positions, requiring a specialty occupation and employer sponsorship.
+Academic and nonprofit research institutions frequently use the J-1 visa Exchange Visitor visa for postdoctoral researchers.
 The O-1A is an option for researchers with demonstrated extraordinary ability, and universities often support EB-1 or EB-2 National Interest Waiver green card pathways for senior research staff.

 Which cities in Washington have the most research sponsorship jobs?